Spectroscopic Analysis of Pictor II: a very low metallicity ultra-faint dwarf galaxy bound to the Large Magellanic Cloud: Data

 The line-of-sight velocity and metallicity measurements follow the same method as described in other papers by our group \citep[e.g.,][]{Li2017ApJ...838....8L, Li2018ApJ...857..145L, Li2018ApJ...866...22L}.
 Specifically, the velocities are derived via template fitting with a Markov chain Monte Carlo sampler; and the metallicities are derived by measuring the equivalent widths (EWs) of the Calcium Triplet (CaT) lines around 8500~\AA~ using the calibration from \citet{Carrera2013MNRAS.434.1681C}.
 Spectra with signal-to-noise $>5$ (S/N $>$9) usually have good velocity (metallicity) measurements.
 Successful velocities and metallicities are presented in Table~\ref{table:imacs_members} and per-mask measurements are included in the zenodo repository\footnote{\url{https://doi.org/10.5281/zenodo.15706700}}.
 In total, we observed 143 targets with 112 good quality velocity measurements of 94 unique stars.
 We obtained 99 good quality CaT EW measurements of 84 unique stars.

 For our primary analysis, we combined repeat measurements at the catalog level.
 For the combined velocities we fit a free velocity and dispersion to the repeat measurements and use the mean velocity and error for the star’s intrinsic properties.
-This method has the appealing limits that it will match the variance of the weighted mean for the velocity error for non-variable sources (the expected behavior for non-variable sources with errors that are Normally distributed) and will have larger errors for stars that have evidence of variability.
+The velocity errors from this method will match the variance of the weighted mean for non-variable stars (the expected behavior for non-variable sources with errors that are Normally distributed) and will be larger for stars with evidence of variability.
 This combination method can be more robust to unidentified binary stars as stars with variation will have larger errors \citep{Buttry2022MNRAS.514.1706B}.
 In principle, the center-of-mass velocity for binary stars should be used but this is extremely difficult to correctly identify with only a few velocity measurements.
 For repeat metallicity measurements we combine measurements with the weighted mean and variance of the weighted mean for the combined error.
 We have verified that using the best measurement (highest signal-to-noise) instead of the combined value gives similar results (when excluding binary stars).